-During this time, he sketched every day and built up a portfolio that he would later present to Sega Technical Institute (STI) for consideration, where he was first hired as a CG artist before moving up to becoming a lead game designer.
+During this time, he built up a portfolio that he would later present to Sega Technical Institute (STI) for consideration, where he was first hired as a CG artist before moving up to becoming a lead game designer.

 Sega was known for keeping its AM divisions and the majority of game development in Japan, but how did STI come into existence in the U.S.?